timostrating/ProjectEuler/README.md

 Friend key: 924117_C8a0Xl0x2HKYpESCRXxMrgUxMNG6wq41

 ## TODO
-[ ] solve first 100 problems with java
+- [ ] solve first 100 problems with java
-[ ] solve first 20 with javascript, ruby and python
+- [ ] solve first 20 with javascript, ruby and python
-[ ] create a table of solved problems / languages used [ ] add better explenations in the code
+- [ ] create a table of solved problems / languages used
+- [ ] add better comments / explenations in the code
+- [ ] I still should finish advent of code